+Parents/Guardians or their designees may pick students up directly from school at dismissal time.
+Only individuals with prior written consent from a guardian may pick up students.
 Individuals listed as authorized pick-ups must be at least 16 years of age to pick up a student (note: Emergency Contacts must be at least 21 years of age and anyone under the age of 21 is not authorized for early dismissal pick-up).
+Parents may not enter the school during dismissal.

-Any changes to regular routines must be communicated to the school 1 hour prior to dismissal time or it may delay the release of your child.
+Parents/Guardians may authorize additional individuals to pick up their student(s) by providing approval and contact information in writing via email, by calling the front office at least 1 hour prior to dismissal, or by completing necessary paperwork in our office.
+Any changes to regular routines not communicated to the school 1 hour prior to dismissal time may delay the release of your child.
 This may include changes to bus transportation or your student not attending after-school programming.
+We also require ID upon pick-up.